 What is Single Sign-On?

-Single Sign-On is the principle of enabling a user access to multiple applications while logging in once.
-As such, it is a vital product feature of any Consumer IAM solution.
+Single Sign-On (or: SSO) is the principle of enabling a user access to multiple applications while logging in once (click here to see our 2-min SSO introduction video).
+As such, it is a vital product feature of any CIAM solution.

 Single Sign-On allows protecting your resources using a set of strong access controls.
 It simplifies monitoring who enters – or tries to enter illegally – your systems.
 Single Sign-On allows applying authentication and authorisation policies centrally.
 By decoupling application data from user data, a fundamental form of risk sharing is applied.